Chapter 2 - Tests, loops and functions#

 Note

-For all of the flow control methods (e.g. If-statements), you are required to indent the group of commands that are conditional to your statement, as is shown above.
+All flow control methods (e.g. if-statements) require you to indent the sequence of commands that are conditional on your statement, as is shown above.
 The default for indenting is 1 TAB / 4 spaces.

 Note

 As the entire indented block is part of the if-statement, it is not possible to select only the line with your if-statement and run it in your console using F9.
-If you want to use F9, you are required to select both the if-statement and the indented block, or run lines within the indented block separately.
+If you want to use F9, you will need to select both the if-statement and the indented block (you can run lines within the indented block separately, but they will not be dependent on the if-statement).

-• Replace x = 2 by x = 5 and re-run the programme.
+• Replace x = 2 with x = 5 and re-run the programme.

 When the programme has to choose between two alternatives, an if-else construction can be used.
-Read carefully the piece of code present below (note that in this example Theta is a scalar)
+Read the following code carefully (note that in this example Theta is a scalar):

 Phi = 0